civican/legisinfo/42-1/bills/C-78/bill_text.md

 ### Section 68

-Immediately on the receipt of a licence denial application, the Minister shall **notify** each appropriate Minister of the receipt of the application, and shall provide **them** with **any** information **that** may be necessary to **assist them in determining** whether the debtor to whom the application relates is the holder of a schedule licence.
+Immediately on the receipt of a licence denial application, the Minister shall notify each appropriate Minister of the receipt of the application, and shall provide them with any information that may be necessary to assist them in determining whether the debtor to whom the application relates is the holder of a schedule licence.

-> **Explanatory Note**:
-> Existing text of the heading and section 68:
-> *Existing Text*:
-> > Immediately on the receipt of a licence denial application and the affidavit referred to in subsection 67(3), the Minister shall inform each appropriate Minister of the receipt of the application, and shall provide the appropriate Minister with such information as may be necessary to help the appropriate Minister determine whether the debtor to whom the application relates is the holder of a schedule licence.

 ### Section 75